Property insurance includes coverages such as car, homeowners, renters, flood, and aviation insurance.

 Car insurance as it relates to property takes several forms, the most common of which are collision insurance and comprehensive insurance.

-Comprehensive insurance takes up the slack left by collision insurance.
-It will protect you against damages caused by weather, fire or theft.
+Comprehensive insurance takes up the slack left by collision insurance and will protect you against damages caused by weather, fire, or theft.

 Casualty Insurance on Your Car

 Casualty insurance as it relates to your car is typically called liability insurance.
 This type of insurance covers damages and legal costs to the other party or parties in a crash.